Home » PCI DSS v4.0 Update – Major Security Changes to the Payment Industry

 Written by Angela Polania

 Angela Polania, CPA, CISM, CISA, CRISC, HITRUST, CMMC RP.
-Angela is the Managing Principal at Elevate and board member, and treasurer at the CIO Council of South Florida.
+Angela is the Managing Principal at Elevate.

 Rapid changes in how payments are made, seemingly constant technology upgrades, and the relentless pursuit of providing secure transactions are all driving the PCI DSS v4.0.
 Originally scheduled for release in Q2 of 2021, the PCI Security Standards Council (SSC) has recently revised the PCI DSS v4.0 publication date to Q1 2022.
 After three rounds of Request for Comments (RFC) and reviewing thousands of comments, we can expect a massive impact on the standard.